Kreetikakishore/edtech-enrollment-engagement-dashboard/README.md

 ## 🧠 Key Analytical Findings

 ### 1. Mid-Career Learners Dominate Platform Usage
-Learners in the **26–35 age group account for nearly half of all enrollments**, indicating that working professionals and career-switchers form the platform’s most engaged user base.
+Learners in the **26–35 age group account for nearly half of all enrollments**, indicating that working professionals and career-switchers form the platform's most engaged user base.

 ### 2. Free Courses Act as Primary Acquisition Funnel
 More than **64% of all enrollments are concentrated in free courses**, revealing strong price sensitivity and highlighting free offerings as a top-of-funnel learner acquisition strategy.